 The council will pass on a proportion of the CIL receipts received in an area to the relevant town or parish council.
 The proportion received will dependent on whether a neighbourhood plan is in place at the time the development commences.
 In areas where there is no neighbourhood plan in place, the amount received will be 15% of the CIL receipt up to an annual capped maximum of £100 per existing council tax dwelling.
 There is no cap in areas with a made neighbourhood plan and the amount received will be 25% of the CIL receipt.

 The council has prepared a guidance note for town and parish councils (PDF, 167 KB) to assist in understanding their responsibilities regarding the administration and use of CIL monies.

-For further information on the establishment or revision of a CIL charge and the spending or reporting of CIL receipts, please contact the Strategic Planning Team on 01270 685893 or by email to firstname.lastname@example.org.
+For further information on the establishment or revision of the CIL charge and the spending or reporting of CIL receipts, please contact the Strategic Planning Team on 01270 685893 or by email to email@example.com.